jfowkes/pycutest/docs/install.rst

 Installing CUTEst using Homebrew
 """"""""""""""""""""""""""""""""
+This is the simplest installation approach, alternative installation approaches are detailed below.
-Install CUTEst using Homebrew as detailed below (installing CUTEst manually on Mac is not supported).
+Install CUTEst using Homebrew as detailed below.
 First it is important to ensure that you have the latest version of Xcode Command Line Tools installed (or the latest version of Xcode), please ensure this is the case by following `this guide <https://mac.install.guide/commandlinetools/index.html>`_.
 Now install the Homebrew package manager:

  .. code-block:: bash